 IP OVERVIEW: While all types of organizations receive funding from Grantham, those that excel at communicating with the public and working collaboratively with other groups will be its biggest winners.

-PROFILE: A hedge fund manager with a keen eye for long-term risk, Jeremy Grantham gained renown for accurately predicting every major market bubble of the last few decades.
+PROFILE: Founded in 1997 by a hedge fund manager with a knack for predicting disaster, the Grantham Foundation seeks to "protect and improve the health of the global environment" by supporting "communication and collaboration in environmental protection, with an emphasis on climate change."
+A hedge fund manager with a keen eye for long-term risk, Jeremy Grantham gained renown for accurately predicting every major market bubble of the last few decades.
 And the worst bubble of all, he is convinced, is yet to come: the “carbon bubble” of runaway greenhouse gas emissions and unsustainable resource use.
-He and his wife, Hannelore Grantham, established the Grantham Foundation for the Protection of the Environment, with a stated mission of organizing global action to mitigate and manage the hazards of climate change and other environmental crises.
+He oversees the foundation with his wife, Hannelore Grantham.

+The foundation does not appear to conduct grantmaking through programs, but rather chooses to broadly support the environment with an emphasis global climate.
+While its website offers terse information regarding its environmental and climate change strategies, Grantham has built substantial assets: with a trust now surpassing $376 million, it awards $15 million to $20 million yearly toward efforts to organize collaborative, grassroots-led solutions for cutting humanity’s carbon footprint down to size, while adapting to the climate turbulence that has already begun to unfold.
 The foundation lists three overriding principles that it says guides its grantmaking.
 Climate Change is one of these—both mitigating it and adapting to it.
 Communications and Collaboration are the two others.
 Grantham places high value on organizations that inform the public of environmental ills, and organizations that team up effectively with partners and supporters to build critical masses that get things done.